The Bankrate promise

 4. It’s a good fit for new borrowers

 The card doesn’t come with as many perks as more premium credit cards that are marketed to experienced borrowers with excellent credit (or even as many perks as other Bank of America credit cards).
 That said, its lack of an annual fee and its introductory APR offer make it an attractive option for borrowers who are just starting out, may not have had a credit card before or are looking to rebuild credit.
 In fact, this was the first credit card I opened straight out of college.

 5. It comes with free FICO score access

 Staying on top of your credit score is important to your overall financial health.
 Since your score can affect which financial products you qualify for — such as auto or home loans, credit cards and more — it pays to ensure your credit score is as high as possible.
 The BankAmericard comes with free FICO credit score access, which makes it easy to keep tabs on your credit online or through the Bank of America mobile app.

 If you’re new to the world of credit, the BankAmericard offers a variety of free educational resources within your online account to help guide you along the way.
 This includes information about using credit cards responsibly, budgeting, personal finance and more.

-What to consider when applying for the BankAmericard
+What to consider before applying for the BankAmericard

-The BankAmericard is a great option if you’re new to credit cards and looking for a simple, low-cost starter card—or if you’re interested in transferring a balance from another card.
-That said, there are a few things you should consider when applying for this card.
+The BankAmericard is a great option if you’re interested in transferring a balance from another card or if you have a large purchase on the horizon, as well as if you’re new to credit cards and looking for a simple, low-cost starter card.
+That said, there are a few things you should consider before applying for this card.

 The bottom line

-The BankAmericard is a solid choice for a no-frills credit card, particularly if you’re just starting out or looking for a good balance transfer credit card.
-While those with excellent credit can likely qualify for better cards, it’s a great fit for new borrowers and those looking to raise their scores.
+The BankAmericard is a solid choice for a no-frills credit card, particularly if you’re just starting out or looking for a good balance transfer option.
+For more information, be sure to read through our BankAmericard credit card review.